-It suddenly occurred to me when I turned to my planner this morning, that it’s been almost two months since we got back from our vacation to India.
+It suddenly occurred to me when I turned to my planner this morning, that it’s been almost two months since we got back from our vacation to India and way long for me to go without indulging in some Dahi Puri Chaat.
 Over the past few weeks, I have been juggling around entertaining friends, meeting deadlines, sampling new products (lots and lots of delicious reviews coming up soon!), and not to mention creating recipes to try out on our newly acquired charcoal grill!
-As I sit back now, a steaming cup of hot cacao in hand, it suddenly dawned on me that I had quite an eventful and experimental vacation with relation to food.
+As I sit back now, a steaming cup of hot cocoa in hand, it suddenly dawned on me that I had quite an eventful and experimental vacation with relation to food.
 And why not, I would have had it no other way.

 For a food enthusiast, the cuisine of a country is as much to look forward to on a vacation as the most popular tourist attraction.
 So much so, that on many a short trip, I have been known to cross out a few stops on my sightseeing itinerary only to accommodate a much important trip to the local farmer’s market.

-Fill each puri with a little bit of potato mixture, about 1-2 tsp of yogurt, and a touch of tamarind chutney.
-Drizzle leftover yogurt and chutney over filled puris, and garnish with coriander leaves and sev.
+- Fill each puri with a little bit of potato mixture, about 1-2 tsp of yogurt, and a touch of tamarind chutney.
+Drizzle leftover yogurt and chutney over the stuffed puris, and garnish with coriander leaves and sev.

 This post was originally published in April 2008 and has been recently updated.

 Tried this recipe?
 Leave a Comment and let me know, also Rate it by clicking the number of stars on the recipe card.
 Want to share your version with me?
 Tag me on Instagram @hookedonheat